mozilla/data-docs/concepts/profile/profile_creation.md

 The profile manager will ask for a name for the profile and picks a new directory for it.
 The profile manager allows the user to create a new profile from an existing directory (in which case any files will be included) or from scratch (in which case the directory will be created).

-The `--createprofile` flag can be used from the command line and works the same.
+The `--createprofile` flag can be used from the command line and works the same as creating a profile through the Profile Manager.

 #### Implicit: Command-line start